jeffdunlap/windows_scripts/README.md

 - Install alternative graphics drivers (e.g., Microsoft Basic Display Adapter will be used by default)
 - Reinstall VMware Tools if needed

-### network_scanner.py
+### Endpoint Detective (network_scanner.py)

-A Python utility for scanning a list of IP addresses and classifying the discovered endpoints (e.g., printers, Windows hosts, Linux servers, cameras, and network appliances).
+Endpoint Detective scans a list of IP addresses, classifies each discovered endpoint (e.g., printers, Windows hosts, Linux servers, cameras, and network appliances), and reports host names when available.

 #### Requirements